BelieveDiffusion/tutorials/consistent_character_embedding/README.md

 ![Validation settings](images/step_5_validation_settings.jpg)

-I recommend running this against the model you used to create the original input images (in my case, Deliberate v2), and also against the Standard Diffusion 1.5 base model.
+I recommend running this against the model you used to create the original input images (in my case, Deliberate v2), and also against the Stable Diffusion 1.5 base model.
 I've included examples of both below.

 The generation process may take several minutes, and will generate a VERY big image.
 I've cropped it down to show some select iterations below.